 Many believe that BIM is merely a technology or simple evolution of 3D design.
 However, BIM is actually a process; it is the entire process, across a project lifecycle, from conception to information management and 3D modelling (that is to say, not simple 2D lines but a virtual representation of each building element with specifications and unique characteristics).

 There are clear benefits of using 4D planning on projects, with organisations using this tool on a regular basis seeing 3x the level of success.
-For schedulers, planner and project managers alike, the use of 4D planning provides an exceptional tool to solves the problems which often occur during the construction phase, such as trade flows, work conflicts, material laydown areas, schedule validation and clash detection, and all before the actual start of construction.
+For schedulers, planners and project managers alike, the use of 4D planning provides an exceptional tool to solve the problems which often occur during the construction phase.
+This includes trade flows, work conflicts, material laydown areas, schedule validation and clash detection, and all before the actual start of construction.
 The tool also enables better communication between various parties involved in construction and therefore reduces any misunderstanding from the start.
 With the programme objectives clear to all parties, project milestones can be more easily achieved, with a higher chance of the project being delivered on time and on budget.
-Therefore, this highly efficient onsite communication can also provide cost savings.
+Therefore, this highly efficient on-site communication can also provide cost savings.

-For a project to use 4D planning, it is required that 3D BIM is used in the design phase.
-Each 3D model element must be then grouped according to construction phases and then linked with planned activity in the programme.
-For example, a structural beam which will be executed in different phases must be divided into two sections to represent this.
-This granular level of detail is vital when integrating with the time dimensions to provide accurate planning capabilities.
+For a project to use 4D planning, 3D BIM must be used in the design phase.
+Each 3D model element must be then grouped according to the construction phase and then linked with planned activity in the programme.
+For example, a structural beam which will be executed across different phases must be divided into two sections to represent this.
+This granular level of detail is vital when integrating time dimensions to provide accurate planning capabilities.

 To read the full 2019 Global Project Controls Survey Report, click here